AF-5446/Lyric-Lure-CSP/README.md

 ## Testing
 An excellent tool to use, hidden in Google is [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview).
 Lighthouse is an open-source, automated tool to help you improve the quality of web pages. <br>
-It shows you where to improve in 4 sections: Performance, Accessibility, Best practices and SEO
+It shows you where to improve in 4 sections: Performance, Accessibility, Best practices and SEO. <br>
 ![Lighthouse](docs/)

 <hr>